miltosmac/SODA/README.md

 differentiate them from the intermediate ones.
 This difference in structure, is a direct result to the fact that our design implements a square stencil pattern, that is, a 9-Point stencil.
 On that account, the amount of data forwarded to the CKs in edge chains, is more than the one in the rest of the chains.
-The data sets derived in Equation ( 9 ) as well as the color-coded mapping in the Grid Map Figure describe this effect explicitly.
+The data sets calculated above as well as the color-coded mapping in the Grid Map Figure describe this effect explicitly.
 Six elements needed to be used for every computation, are in each of the edge Reuse Chains, while only three are needed from the rest.